Paul Guyer

-Paul Guyer (/ˈgaɪ.ər/) is an American philosopher and a leading scholar of Immanuel Kant and of aesthetics.
+Paul D. Guyer (/ˈgaɪ.ər/) is an American philosopher and a leading scholar of Immanuel Kant and of aesthetics.
 From 2012, he was Jonathan Nelson Professor of Philosophy and Humanities at Brown University until his retirement in 2023.
 In 2025, he was elected to the American Philosophical Society.

 Education and career

 Guyer grew up on Long Island, New York, and attended public schools there, graduating from Lynbrook High School in 1965.
 He graduated summa cum laude from Harvard College in 1969, where he studied in the Departments of philosophy and German; his Ph.D. in philosophy was also taken at Harvard University, with a dissertation directed by Stanley Cavell.
 Guyer joined the University of Pennsylvania in 1983 as a tenured faculty member, where he subsequently rose to the rank of Professor of Philosophy and F.R.C.
 Murray Professor in the Humanities.
 Prior to moving to the University of Pennsylvania, Guyer taught at the University of Pittsburgh from 1973 to 1978, and the University of Illinois, Chicago from 1978 to 1983.
 He has also been a visiting professor at Harvard, Princeton, and the University of Michigan.

 Guyer was elected a Fellow of the American Academy of Arts and Sciences in 1999.
 He has held fellowships from the National Endowment for the Humanities, the John Simon Guggenheim Memorial Foundation, and the Princeton University Center for Human Values.
 He has also been a Research Prize Winner of the Alexander von Humboldt Foundation of the Federal Republic of Germany and a Daimler Fellow at the American Academy in Berlin.